thelinkan/linkanpack/README.md

 I have added a function file for "Better armor-stands", which is a 1.13 datapack adaption of a commandblock system showed by Xisumavoid https://www.youtube.com/watch?v=rqfm7zf5yMU

+##Installation

+put the linkanpack folder into the datapack folder of the save game folder.
+Write /gamerule gameLoopFunction linkanpack:main